 As our lawyers discussed yesterday, the Coronavirus is definitely changing the way Americans very the reality and difficulty of working from home.
-In fact, we here at The Spitz Law Firm were on the leading edge of the recommended work from home practices.
+In fact, we here at Spitz, The Employee’s Law Firm were on the leading edge of the recommended work from home practices.
 (See Our Handling Of The Coronavirus (Covid-19) Outbreak, and Coronavirus (Covid-19): Our Firm is Thinking of You and Your Families.)
 Of course, working from home does not mean that we are just lounging around in our PJs.
-The Spitz Law Firm is still here working very hard for our clients.
+Spitz, The Employee’s Law Firm is still here working very hard for our clients.
 Our employment lawyers stand ready to answer your questions when you call the right attorney.

 As businesses start opening back up, employees who have medical conditions or disabilities, such as HIV, Multiple sclerosis, heart conditions, or respiratory diseases, that put them at high risk of complications from COVID-19 infection may request telework or work remotely as a reasonable accommodation.
 If you have a disability that puts you at a high risk of infection, but your employer denied your request to work from home, call the right attorney today!
 One thing that COVID-19 has not changed is an employer’s duty to accommodate disabled employees.